Department of Geographic and Atmospheric Sciences at NIU!

 Our undergraduate program is organized about four areas of specialization: Area Studies-the geography of places and regions; Geographic Information Systems-blending mapping science and information technology; Natural Environmental Systems-environmental science with human impacts; and Urban/Economic Systems-how we organize and inhabit our world.
 You can earn the B.S. or B.A. degree in geography by selecting electives from any one of these areas, or by sampling across our entire curriculum.
 The department also offers an undergraduate Certificate in Geographic Information Systems, Certificate in Homeland Security, and a minor in Geography.

-For additional information, please visit the Department of Geography's website, stop by the main office at Davis Hall 118, or contact us at (815) 753-0631.
+For additional information, please visit the Department's website, stop by the main office at Davis Hall 118, or contact us at (815) 753-0631.